-Western Center works to expand access to justice by ensuring that Californians with low incomes are treated fairly when engaged with criminal or civil courts.
+Western Center works to expand access to justice by ensuring that Californians with low incomes are treated fairly when they engage with criminal or civil courts.

 - We lead the battle to make sure low-income Californians get their day in court.

 - We sued to enforce legislation we sponsored to ensure litigants living in poverty don’t pay court fees.

 - We are monitoring implementation of the Jameson decision, which guaranteed court reporters for litigants too poor to pay for one.